Gravitational waves from dark domain walls

 \subsection{Acknowledgements}

 \O{}.C.\ thanks Constantinos Skordis and the Central European Institute of Cosmology (CEICO) for hosting him during the work on the project.
 J.A.\ acknowledges support from the Swiss National Science Foundation.
+This work was co-funded by the European Union and supported by the Czech Ministry of Education, Youth and Sports (Project No. FORTE – CZ.02.01.01/00/22\_008/0004632).
 We thank the Research Council of Norway for their support.
 The simulations were performed on resources provided by UNINETT Sigma2 -- the National Infrastructure for High Performance Computing and Data Storage in Norway.
 This work is supported by a grant from the Swiss National Supercomputing Centre (CSCS) under project ID s1051.